Rachael Fraser BA Hons, PGCE, NPQH Head Teacher

 Sam Finch B.Ed (Hons)

-Deputy Head Primary
+Deputy Head Teacher (Primary)

 Sam has worked in this school for almost 19 years.
 She started teaching in Year One as an NQT in Sedgemoor Manor Infants School, and then spent a number of years teaching Year Two.
 Sam then went on to Lead Key Stage One.
 In November 2012 Sam became Primary Deputy Head and since November 2013 she has taught in Year Four at our Academy.
 When not working she enjoys spending time with her family and friends.
 Although recently retired from playing football, Sam still watches her beloved Bath City, and loves to travel.

-Claire Luce BA (Hons) PGCE Deputy Head of Primary
+Gregg Mockeridge BA (Hons) Deputy Head Teacher

 Georgina Farmer BEd Assistant Head Teacher (Primary)